We receive several emails weekly regarding kidney disease in dogs and always feel so bad because we know that the dog owner feels helpless.

 - Epakitan Binder is a antioxidant formula and a phosphorus binder.
 GIVE WITH FOOD.
 If you use this, then don’t use the Natural Seaweed Calcium that we mentioned above.

 - Supplementing the Diet is Critical: Your dog needs a HIGH QUALITY form of omega 3 such as Flaxseed Oil or GUARANTEED TOXIN FREE Fish Oil.
 You can also include coconut oil (in addition to the omega 3 oils mentioned above.
-A shout out goes to Nicky for sharing with me that Vetriscience makes a great kidney support product.
-Typically, I would recommend some of the ingredients individually for dogs with kidney issues, but this product includes them all.
+A shout out goes to Nicky for sharing with me that Vetriscience makes a great kidney support product that can be found at the link below.
+Typically, I would recommend some of the same ingredients individually for dogs with kidney issues, but this product includes them all.
+Vetriscience Kidney

 - Azodyl is a supplement that is really just a probiotic that slows down toxins in the blood stream.
 Some say it works well for dogs with kidney problems, but there are much better probiotics out there.
 It is often used together with Epakitan.

 - Multivitamin with Kidney Glandular is a multi wholefood nutritional supplement for dogs and cats.
 It DOES NOT contain calcium.
 Glandulars are used a lot in holistic medicine.
-It is based on the theory that when an animal has a problem with a kidney or the liver, you include some of that organ into the diet.
-I wouldn’t recommend buying organ meat and adding it due to the fact that you don’t know how toxic the organ meat is that your including.
-This is a pure, whole food supplement that includes a number of foods, probiotics and enzymes to help with digestive issues that often accompany the disease.
+It is based on the theory of “like equals like”.
+An example would be that when an animal in the wild has a problem with his own liver, he seeks out the liver from prey.
+I don’t recommend buying store bought organ meat unless it is organic and grass fed.
+Our Multivitamin with Kidney Glandular is a pure, whole food supplement that includes a number of natural whole foods, probiotics and enzymes to help with digestive issues that often accompany the disease.

 - Drinking Water: Either filtered or distilled water is recommended for dogs with kidney disease.